Jahia/jahia-development-environment/README.md

 ### Shibboleth IDP ###
-The IDP is a java webapp deployed in the Jahia tomcat webapps folder.
-* IDP Metadata: `https://192.168.33.99:8443/idp/shibboleth`, checks to see if IDP returns metadata
+* IDP Metadata: `https://192.168.33.99:8443/idp/shibboleth`, checks to see if IDP returns sample metadata.
-* IDP Status: `https://192.168.33.99:8443/idp/status`, checks to see if IDP is configured properly
+* IDP Status: `https://192.168.33.99:8443/idp/status`, checks to see if IDP is configured properly.
 * Logs: `/opt/shibboleth-idp/logs`, folder where logs are created.
 * SAML Authentication Valve, `git@github.com:Jahia/saml-authentication-valve.git`

+The IDP is a java webapp deployed in the Jahia tomcat webapps folder.
 If any issues hitting the above shibboleth end points, `vagrant ssh` into the environment and execute `sudo service tomcat restart`.

 ### Mongo ###
 * Configurations